There are several ways in which risks can be dealt with, depending on the circumstances and individual or corporate risk appetite.

-- Actual Risk – quantifiable and based on objective data.
-E.g. according to the Department of Transport, there were 1784 deaths, 25,511 serious injuries and 160,597 casualties of all severities from road traffic accidents in the United Kingdom in 2018.
-Very few of these were reported in the media.
+- Actual risk – quantifiable and based on objective data, for example, according to the Department of Transport, there were 1784 deaths, 25,511 serious injuries and 160,597 casualties of all severities from road traffic accidents in the United Kingdom in 2018.
+Media coverage was low.

-- Perceived Risk – determined by individual perception and influenced by other factors such as news headlines.
-Dutch aviation consulting firm To70 reported on 534 deaths in 2018 from passenger airline crashes.
+- Perceived risk – determined by individual perception and influenced by other factors such as news headlines, for example, Dutch aviation consulting firm To70 reported on 534 deaths in 2018 from passenger airline crashes.
 Almost every aeroplane crash becomes headline news, even in cases where there are no fatalities.

 The perceived risk is that it is more dangerous to travel by passenger jet than to travel by car.
 However, the reverse is true when considering the actual risk.
 Statistically, it is far more dangerous to travel by car.
 A similar analysis shows that parachuting is statistically safer than crossing the road, whereas individual perception of the idea of jumping from a plane tells a different story.

-The distinction is important when it comes to managing risk to ensure that actions and investment are proportionate to the risk.
-Individuals and organisations often need to prioritise risks due to availability of resources, and consequently investment in a perceived risk over dealing with an actual risk can be catastrophic.
-The reverse can also true.
-In cases where perceived risk influences a consumer’s decision to buy, huge financials losses can be incurred even if the actual risks are miniscule.
+The distinction is essential when it comes to managing risk to ensure that actions and investment are proportionate to the risk.
+Individuals and organisations often need to prioritise risks due to availability of resources, and consequently, investment in a perceived risk over dealing with an actual risk can be catastrophic.
+The reverse is also true.
+In cases where perceived risk influences a consumer’s decision to buy, a company can suffer substantial financial losses even if the actual risk is minuscule.